aaiknn/beth/README.md

 ### Whois
 Retrieves Whois entries for a given domain.

-Note: This feature needs a WhoisXMLAPI API key in order to work.
+Note: This feature needs either a Whoxy or a WhoisXMLAPI API key in order to work.
+You can choose and set the service that you prefer using in your .env file.

 ```sh
 lookup --whois <DOMAIN_NAME>